dpisati/moveit/README.md

 ## :bookmark: About

-<strong>Letmeask</strong> is a realtime web application and to create rooms for Q&A.
+<strong>Moveit</strong> is a web application that helps to keep healthy while programming.

-This application was made during the <strong>Next Level Week - Together</strong> promoted by [Rocketseat](https://rocketseat.com.br/).
+This application was made during the <strong>Next Level Week</strong> promoted by [Rocketseat](https://rocketseat.com.br/).
-The app was made to help people to combine questions organized by room.
-Inside each room, the admin can: highlight, answer and delete questions made in real-time!
+The app was made to help people to combine health and work.
+It sets 25 minutes to focus on your code, or any office task, but also remembers you to have a break and perform a quick exercise to keep you healthy while working on a computer!

 <br>